Sudhagar-Lakshmanan/OmniMart_BI_Project/README.md

 - Together, these components demonstrate how data can be transformed into actionable insights that support decision-making, improve customer engagement, and optimize business performance.

 ---

-## Branding & Stakeholder Disclaimer !
-- All company names, stakeholder personas, and branding elements in this project are **fictional** and used solely for illustrative purposes.
-- The logo is **AI-generated** to simulate a realistic enterprise environment. [(Click here to view the Logo)](00_Assets/OmniMart_Logo.png)
-- No real individuals, organizations, or proprietary data are represented.

----

 ## Table of Contents